 Property Name Assigned Rights Inherit Description ACL None No Explicitly removing the rights for the ACL property ensures that no rights flow from eDirectory to the file system.
 [All Attributes Rights] Compare, Read, Write Yes Read and Write are required.
-[Entry Rights] Create, Delete Yes The Create right allows the trustee to create new objects below the container and also includes the Browse right.
-The Delete right allows the trustee to delete the target from the directory.
+[Entry Rights] Create, Delete Yes The Create create new and also in hts] Create, Delete Yes The Delete right allows the trustee to delete the target from the directory.